josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🦤_HL420_Doctor_Duchess_of_Data_Report_FinalSatire_master.md

 12. That the Committee deplores the invasive scrutiny to which the Petitioner has been subjected, described by her as the unwarranted rummaging in her “digital knicker drawer,” a phrase this House finds vivid, accurate, and regrettably apt.

 13. That the Petitioner observes, with not a little irony, that she did not hate having to berate men as part of her former employment, and that such skills appear no less necessary in confronting the ministers and mandarins of Whitehall.
 The Committee notes this as both a personal testament and a social indictment.

+14. *That this affair was conceived in arrogance by little men with little plans, and that the scale of their miscalculation is in direct proportion to the scale of their conceit.*

 ---